guialvesped/guialvesped/README.md

 Hello there! 👋 I'm Guilherme, an 18-year-old aspiring software developer gearing up to start my journey into the world of technology.
 In the coming year, I'll be embarking on a new adventure as I begin my studies in the field of Analysis and Software Development.

 ### About Me
-- 📚 Future student of Analysis and Software Development in FIAP, starting in 2024.
+- 📚 Student of Analysis and Software Development in FIAP, started in 2024.
 - 💡 Passionate about coding, problem-solving, and learning new technologies.
 - 🌟 Excited to collaborate on exciting projects and contribute to the open-source community.
 - 🌐 Committed to continuous improvement and growth as a developer.